 Don't forget the hassle of getting rid of everything in the UK too.
 If you're selling things take into account the time required to list your items, negotiate with buyers and arrange delivery/collection.
 If you're disposing of items take into account the cost/time required to do this before move day.

 5) The value of having your own familiar things around you in your new home

 Don't underestimate the power of familiarity when making your new house feel like 'home'.
 For some people this doesn't matter and lots of new stuff is far more exciting, but for others the transition to a completely new life in a new country is made a little easier by having their familiar items around them while they settle in, particularly when you have kids.

 Your options for shipping household goods to the USA

-Depending on the volume of goods you're moving and the area you are moving to there may be several options for international removals including shared load or full container services.
+Depending on the volume of goods you're moving, the area you are moving to and your target delivery time there may be several options for international removals including shared load or full container services.